Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: Introduction

-To date, all existing SIT metapopulation models (\cite{bliman2024efficacy,yang2020dynamics,dumont2025sterile_patch}) have been restricted to the two-patch case.
-In particular, the recent study \cite{dumont2025sterile_patch} established a sufficient condition for population elimination and subsequently optimised the daily release rate.
-This study also formulated and solved an optimal control problem aimed at reducing the population below a prescribed threshold within finite time, while minimising the total number of sterile insects released, with releases taking place in a single patch.
+To our knowledge, all existing SIT metapopulation models \cite{bliman2024efficacy,yang2020dynamics,dumont2025sterile_patch} have been restricted to the two-patch case.
+In particular, a recent study \cite{dumont2025sterile_patch} established a sufficient condition for population elimination and subsequently optimised the release rates.
+This study also formulated and solved an optimal control problem aimed at reducing the population in a single patch below a prescribed threshold within finite time, while minimising the total number of sterile insects released.

-By contrast, in the modelling of mass trapping, \cite{bliman2024feasibility} addressed the general case of $n$ patches, deriving optimisation results for complete elimination that depend on the spatial network structure and the number of patches available for control.
+By contrast, in the modelling of mass trapping (MT), the paper \cite{bliman2024feasibility} addressed the general case of $n$ patches, deriving optimisation results for complete elimination that depend on the spatial network structure and the number of patches available for control.

+The present paper develops a general $n$-patch model combining MT and SIT, in which both wild and sterile insects can disperse between neighbouring patches, with potentially distinct dispersal networks for wild and sterile populations.
+Unlike the two-patch case, the model accommodates arbitrary landscape configurations, including complex connectivity patterns and spatial heterogeneity that arise in realistic situations.
+In such a general framework, explicit analytical characterisations available in two-dimensional settings are no longer possible, making the development of new mathematical approaches necessary.

+A general elimination condition is thus derived for this $n$-patch system.
+Based on this result, we provide a framework for determining where sterile insects should be released under practical constraints, such as a limited number of feasible release sites, in order to efficiently eliminate the wild population throughout the landscape.

-Building on this previous work and on \cite{dumont2025sterile_patch}, the present paper develops a general $n$-patch model that combines mass trapping with sterile insect releases, and investigates the conditions under which an established population can be eliminated when control is restricted to a subset of patches.
-Unlike most SIT models, this framework can incorporate an Allee effect—meaning that the extinction equilibrium of the uncontrolled system is locally asymptotically stable—by adjusting the mating probability in each patch.
-This allows to study elimination in finite time and to analyse how long control must be maintained.
-Specifically, once the system’s state enters the basin of attraction of the extinction equilibrium in the absence of control, the population will not recover even if the control effort is subsequently relaxed.
+Moreover, unlike most SIT models, the proposed framework can incorporate a natural strong Allee effect in each patch---which guarantees that the extinction equilibrium of the system without release is locally asymptotically stable---by adjusting the mating probability in each patch.
+This allows to study elimination in finite time and to analyse how long releases must be maintained.
+Specifically, once the system’s state enters the basin of attraction of the extinction equilibrium in the absence of release, the population will not recover even if the release efforts are subsequently relaxed.
+Below, we call release duration the time necessary to enter this basin.